Jianping Zeng

 Biography

 I am a Tenure-track Assistant Professor in the School of Computing and Augmented Intelligence (SCAI) at ASU since Fall 2025.
-Before that, I was a computer architecture researcher in the Samsung Memory Solutions Lab (MSL) with a Ph.D. degree in Computer Science from Purdue University where I was advised by Prof. Changhee Jung.
-Prior to joining Purdue University, I worked as a compiler engineer with focus on optimizing GCC and Clang/LLVM compilers at Alibaba Group.
+Before that, I was a computer architecture researcher in the Samsung Memory Solutions Lab (MSL) with a Ph.D. degree in Computer Science from Purdue University under the guidance of Prof. Changhee Jung.
+Prior to joining Purdue University, I worked as a compiler engineer with focus on optimizing GCC and Clang/LLVM compilers at Alibaba Group, China.

-I am looking for self-motivated PhD students to start in Spring/Fall 2026.
-Potential research projects include hardware/software co-design for performance and reliability issues.
-Please send me an email with your CV, transcript, and English test report, if you are interested in working with me.
+I will take on 1-2 PhD students to start in Fall 2026, focusing on hardware/software co-design for performance, reliability, and security issues.
+Please email me your CV, transcript, and English test report, if you are interested in working with me.

 Research